salcedoe/MtMdocs/docs/slicer/CTPETExplore.md

 ![img-name](images/CTPET-overlay.jpg){ width="250"}

-This exercise was derived from a section of the Quantitate Imaging Example from the Slicer website.
+This exercise was derived from a section of the Quantitative Imaging Example from the Slicer website.

 [PET/CT Visualization and Analysis]